Archiwa articles - Optiveum

 Whether it’s outsourcing AI engineers from Poland, building nearshore development teams, or filling niche roles like radar sensing engineers or SQL data experts for space missions, Central Europe has become the go-to alternative.

-Conclusion While the $100,000 H-1B fee may still face legal and political debate, its signal is strong: traditional visa pathways for high-skilled workers are becoming more expensive and less predictable.
+While the $100,000 H-1B fee may still face legal and political debate, its signal is strong: traditional visa pathways for high-skilled workers are becoming more expensive and less predictable.
 For forward-looking companies, the smarter path may be to embrace remote hiring from Central Europe.

 At Optiveum, we specialize in connecting U.S. employers with top IT talent from the region.
 If you’re considering your next hiring strategy, now is the time to explore this cost-effective, future-proof alternative.